exploratory-io/book/faq.md

 There are MacOS and Windows versions available at our download page.
 Check this [Note](https://exploratory.io/note/kanaugust/8664976332176618) for more details on system requirements.

+For macOS Big Sur, we tested basic operations and confirmed these work fine.
+There is one known issue for the fresh install case so please check this [Community Post](https://community.exploratory.io/t/r-installation-error-on-macos-big-sur/1948) for more details.
 ## Can I change the location of the Exploratory repository?

 Yes.
 Here's an [instruction](https://docs.exploratory.io/howto/set_exploratory_home.html) on how to do that.